Google Ads is a great marketing tool (if executed properly) and many businesses out there are taking advantage of it.

 But I’m guessing you either don’t know how (yet) or you have some ideas but want to validate them and maybe get some more insight about best practices.
 Keep reading and I’ll give you an easy foolproof quick-win way to set up your Google Ads search campaigns.

 Stay tuned till the end where I give you a few insider tips.

 Watch the article in video format and follow our setup instructions step-by-step

 Why should I even have more than one campaign?

-Many people starting with AdWords don’t even ask themselves this question.
+Many people starting with Google Ads don’t even ask themselves this question.
 Well, you should.
 As with everything, there’s no point in overthinking it but you’ll thank yourself later if you did some planning in advance.

 Before establishing how many campaigns to use and how to structure them you should look at your range of products/services and ask yourself how they differ from each other when it comes to profitability for example.

 The campaign level settings allow you to set:

 - Location targeting

 - Device targeting